“Just Do It.”

 To answer these questions, you and your team will likely need to do some market research and audience segmentation.
 Ask the client if they have any buyer personas or ideal customer profiles they can share to supplement this research.

-Customer surveys from the client also help you understand their target audience and its needs, which will help your marketing campaign management process.
+Customer surveys from clients also help you understand the target audience and its needs better.

 - Are individuals suffering from skin issues who can’t or don’t want to visit a dermatologist in person